AbdnCHDS/RforHDS/Intro_R_Tidyverse/Feedback_form.md

 - Plotting data

 5. How could we improve the workshop content and delivery?
+6. What can we do to further support your R journey?
-6. What topics (related to open and reproducible research) would interest you for future workshops?
+7. What topics (related to open and reproducible research) would interest you for future workshops?
-7. Any other comments?
+8. Any other comments?